 OfficeMax operates a chain of high-volume office products superstores.
-As of September 17, 2003, OfficeMax owned and operated 969 superstores in 49 states, Puerto Rico, the U.S. Virgin Islands and, through a majority owned subsidiary, in Mexico.
-In addition to offering office products, business-machines and related items, OfficeMax superstores also feature CopyMax® and FurnitureMax®, in-store modules devoted exclusively to print-for-pay services and office furniture.
+As of October 23, 2003, OfficeMax owned and operated 970 superstores in 49 states, Puerto Rico, the U.S. Virgin Islands and, through a majority owned subsidiary, in Mexico.
+In addition to offering office products, business-machines and related items, OfficeMax superstores also feature CopyMax® and

+FurnitureMax®, in-store modules devoted exclusively to print-for-pay services and office furniture.
 Additionally, OfficeMax reaches customers with an offering of over 40,000 items through its e-commerce site, OfficeMax.com®, its direct-mail catalogs and its outside sales force, all of which are serviced by its three PowerMax distribution facilities, 17 delivery centers and two national customer call and contact centers.
+As of October 23, 2003, OfficeMax employed approximately 31,000 people.